PhD Student Handbook

 See the Graduate School Manual for a description of the Comprehensive Examination.
 The student may repeat all or part of the comprehensive examination only once without approval from the dean of the Graduate School or designee.
 The student has five years to complete the doctorate after passing the comprehensive examination.

 Before the student takes the comprehensive examination, and in consultation with the student, a dissertation committee of at least three members is appointed from among the graduate faculty (students should complete and submit the Decker PhD Doctoral Committee form.
 Each student's chair and committee develop questions based on the student's research area of interest.
-The comprehensive exam will be written and may be followed by an oral examination at the discretion of the committee.
+The comprehensive exam will be written and may be followed by an oral examination at the committee's discretion.
 The oral examination will involve the student meeting with the committee and discussing the student’s written answers.
 Students should have two weeks to complete their comprehensive examination.
 Broadly, the areas of theory, methodology and policy will be addressed in the exam questions developed by the committee.
-The earliest that students can arrange to take a comprehensive exam is during the final semester of their PhD coursework.
+The earliest students can arrange to take a comprehensive exam is during the final semester of their PhD coursework.

 After successfully completing the comprehensive examination, students must submit a Decker Comprehensive Examination Completion form to the Decker Graduate Programs Office.